 You are!
 When an injury occurs at work, you should immediately report the accident to your employer.
 They are supposed to help you file the claim with the company’s Managed Care Organization (MCO).
 Reporting the claim online at ohiobwc.com is the Bureau’s preferred way of filing a claim.
 When you file a claim online, you will immediately receive a claim number.
 Learn more about filing a claim if you have already seen a doctor.

 Unfortunately, the answer is not so simple.
 Workers' compensation laws are very complex and it is advised to work with an experienced Columbus workers compensation attorney.
 It really does depend on your individual situation.
 Please call our office at (614) 334-4649.

 What kind of injuries are covered by workers’ compensation?

 In Ohio, workers’ compensation covers physical injuries sustained in the course of and arising out of employment.
 Pre-existing physical conditions substantially aggravated by a work injury/incident may also be covered.
 Psychiatric/psychological conditions that develop from or, if pre-existing, are substantially aggravated by physical injuries are covered as well.
 Ohio is one of a minority of states that does NOT recognize as compensable psychiatric/psychological conditions that develop without a corresponding physical injury.

-Do I need an attorney for my workers’ comp case?
+Do I need an attorney for my workers’ comp case in Columbus?

 How long does it take to process a workers’ compensation claim?